BhattAyush17/BhattAyush17/README.md

 ## **Intro**

 Following my curiosity into the world of Data Science and Machine Learning.
-I enjoy transforming data into actionable insights, building intelligent systems, and collaborating on impactful projects.<br>
+I enjoy transforming Data into actionable insights, building intelligent systems, and collaborating on impactful projects.<br>
 My interests span **Machine Learning**, **Deep Learning**, **Computer Vision**, and **NLP**.<br>
 Currently Learning and exploring ML and its Frameworks.
 Diving deep into these.